mozaik-association/mozaik/docs/5Marketing-emails.md

 This functionality allows you to create, modify and manage the mass mailings sent by your organisation.

-The email marketing module provides access to general information as:
+The email marketing module provides access to general information such as:

-- The general information of the emails marketing (subject, preview text, recipients...).
+- The general information of your mass mailing campaigns (subject, preview text, recipients...).
-- The inclusion of opt-out contacts or not.
-You can decide to include contacts even if they have an op-out communication preference on their contact's form.
+- The inclusion of opt-out contacts.
+You can force opt-out contacts as recipients of a mass mailing campaign, even if they have an op-out communication preference on their contact's form.
-- The use of the mail template or not.
+- The use of mail templates.
 The simplified mail editor allows you to create mail templates in advance and simply select the one you need when creating a new mass mailing.

 !!! info